-In order to be considered in good standing and maintain satisfactory academic progress, graduate students are responsible for being aware of and in compliance with all Graduate School and University requirements, including but not limited to those related to enrollment and registration, grades, and time limits.
+In order to be considered in good standing and maintain satisfactory academic progress, graduate students are responsible for complying with all Graduate School and university requirements, including but not limited to, those related to enrollment and registration, grades, and time limits.

 A violation of the Student Conduct Code may also affect a graduate student’s standing and can result in the student being ineligible for consideration under policies that require that the student be in good standing.

 Students are also responsible for staying informed about and adhering to departmental regulations.